Water has a major influence on landscape preferences and there have been many studies which quantify this influence.

 Cape Finniss, Eyre Peninsula, South Australia

 Another influence on the ratings was reflections off the water.
-In the Murray Valley Project, reflections were rated: none, fair, and good.
+In the Murray Valley survey, reflections were rated: none, fair, and good.
 The mean for scenes without reflections was 6.08, for fair reflections was 6.69 (10% better) and for good reflections was 7.09 which was 16.6% better than scenes without reflections.

 River Murray – good reflections Rating 7.50